 Federal Direct Subsidized Stafford Loans, which, as of July 1, 2012, are available only to undergraduate students, are limited by the student's financial need and do not accrue interest as long as the student is enrolled at least half time (6 credits for undergraduate students).

 The amount of Federal Direct Unsubsidized Loan students may receive is limited by the student's cost of attendance less any other financial aid that has been awarded.
 The unsubsidized loan begins to accrue interest after the first disbursement.
 Stafford Loan benefits are discussed during the student's required entrance counseling session and may be reviewed on the federal entrance counseling website.

 Federal Stafford Direct Loan borrowers must complete both an Entrance Counseling session and a Master Promissory Note before these loans can be disbursed.
 The "Missing Documents" letter that came in the packet with the award letter has additional details concerning these requirements.
 Students can also go to "My Documents" in the "Communication" section of the student menu at SUOnline for these details.

-Students are strongly encouraged to complete both documents online where the same personal identification number (PIN) that was used to electronically sign the FAFSA is used.
+Students are strongly encouraged to complete both documents online with the same personal identification number (PIN) they used to electronically sign the FAFSA.
 Students who have forgotten their PIN can request a duplicate.
-If unable to complete these documents online, contact Student Financial Services for paper versions of the information.
+If unable to complete these documents online, contact Student Financial Services for assistance.

 When a student's financial aid file is complete and the appropriate documents have been completed, loan funds will automatically be disbursed to the student's Seattle University account each quarter, provided the student is registered at least half-time.
 For undergraduate students this means at least 6 credits each term.
 For graduate students, it means at least 3 credits each term.